Skip to content

 [Start] -> [Match A] -> [Match B] -> [Match C] -> [Accept]

-Kleene Plus (+)
+Kleene Plus (+ / all)

-One or more occurrences of a pattern.
+One or more occurrences of an event type.

 vpl